 Advantage#1: Salient benefits of Corporation or LLC formation

 - Independent Life: One of the salient advantages of an S Corporation in Georgia is that it enjoys an independent life.
-This simple means that the business entity will continue operation undisturbed even if it faced the death of one of its stockholders or incapacity of one or more stockholders.
+This simply means that the business entity will continue operations undisturbed even if it faced the death of one of its stockholders or incapacitation of one or more stockholders.

-- Corporate Tax Credit Incentives: The state of Georgia provides new businesses with several tax credit incentives that are intended to help businesses in minimizing or eliminating state corporate income.
+- Corporate Tax Credit Incentives: The state of Georgia provides new businesses with several tax credit incentives that are intended to help businesses to minimize or eliminate state corporate income.